Planting and Care

 Pruning may not be necessary yet as the whips you receive may not be tall enough.
 Pruning may be best done the next season.
 Some of your trees may have been pruned already to accommodate for shipping.

 If your tree is tall enough it is recommended that you prune your planted trees.
-Cut the tree at angle right above a bud around the 30-36" (75-90cm) height mark.
-This will force energy into the lower buds of the tree which will develop into branches.
+Cut the tree at an angle right above a bud around the 30-36" (75-90cm) height mark.
+This will force energy into the buds of the tree which will develop into branches.

 6. Mulching Trees